femtodata/trytond/README.rst

 Reset
 ++++
-You can reset everything by deleting the docker volume that contains the postgres db, and recreating:
+You can reset everything by deleting the docker volume that contains the postgres db, and recreating; using ``docker-compose down`` ensures the container is removed, so the volume and be recreated:
 ::
    docker-compose down
    docker volume rm trytond_postgres